oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Besides the general risks of XSS, if tokens are stored or handled by the browser, XSS poses an additional risk of token exfiltration.
 In this architecture, the JavaScript application is storing the access token so that it can make requests directly to the resource server.
 There are two primary methods by which the application can acquire tokens, with different security considerations of each.

-### Acquiring tokens from the DOM
+### Acquiring tokens from the Browsing Context

-If the JavaScript in the DOM will be making requests directly to the resource server, the simplest mechanism is to acquire and store the tokens somewhere accessible to the DOM.
-This will typically involve DOM-accessible code initiating the authorization code flow and exchanging the authorization code for an access token, and storing the access token obtained.
-There are a number of different options for storing tokens with different tradeoffs, described in {{token-storage}}.
+If the JavaScript executing in the browsing context will be making requests directly to the resource server, the simplest mechanism is to acquire and store the tokens somewhere accessible to the JavaScript code.
+This will typically involve JavaScript code initiating the Authorization Code flow and exchanging the authorization code for an access token, and then storing the access token obtained.
+There are a number of different options for storing tokens, each with different tradeoffs, described in {{token-storage}}.

 This method poses a particular risk in the case of a successful XSS attack.
 In case of a successful XSS attack, the injected code will have full access to the stored tokens and can exfiltrate them to the attacker.